Environment Indicators Survey – Frequently Asked Questions

-If your electricity, natural gas, water or waste is paid for by your landlord/lessor as part of a rent/lease agreement, this should be excluded from the relevant volume and expenditure questions as this information will be reported by the appropriate business/organisation responsible for payment of these expenses.
-Electricity/Water/Waste expenses covered as part of a lease arrangement should be indicated by selecting one of the “Yes” options for consumption paid for by another business/organisation at the relevant questions.
+If your electricity, natural gas or water is paid for by your landlord/lessor as part of a rent/lease agreement, this should be excluded from the relevant volume and expenditure questions as this information will be reported by the appropriate business/organisation responsible for payment of these expenses.
+Electricity/Water expenses covered as part of a lease arrangement should be indicated by selecting one of the “Yes” options for consumption paid for by another business/organisation at the relevant questions.

-Please include electricity, natural gas, water or waste consumption and expenditure that is not separately invoiced to tenants/lessees, but is paid by this business/organisation as part of a rent or lease agreement.
+Please include electricity, natural gas or water consumption and expenditure that is not separately invoiced to tenants/lessees, but is paid by this business/organisation as part of a rent or lease agreement.

 Please refer to the energy conversion factors below.

 If you are unable to provide both volume and expenditure information, careful estimates are acceptable.
 For example, you can divide total expenditure by average fuel price to calculate a quantity or multiply total consumption of fuel by average fuel price to calculate expenditure.
 In the comments boxes, please advise if estimates were used and provide the ABS with as much detail as possible about the information provided.

 Yes, include any fuels that have been consumed in your fleet of vehicles.

 This business/organisation on-sells vehicles to other businesses/organisations and households that have fuels included in the cost/price of the vehicles; should I include the fuel in these vehicles as it is not used by this business/organisation?

 Yes, you should include the fuel used in vehicles that are being on-sold.
 This fuel is an input to the production process and therefore, should be included as part of your consumption.